 Ages before Jane Austen picked up a pen, the baby name Emma was in use.
 Well – at least the Germanic Ermintrude and Irmingard were, along with plenty of variants.

-The first element of those names is ermen – whole, universal – and it is shortened to Irma, which became Imma.
+The first element of those names is ermen – whole, universal.
+Shortened, it became Irma and Imma.

-Between those clunky charmers and slim Emma is a twice-crowned queen, the mother of two future monarchs.
+Between those clunky charmers and the baby name Emma is a twice-crowned queen, the mother of two future monarchs.

 The Normans have some fabulous, obscure names on their family tree: Gunnora, Gunhilda, Sprota, Herleva, Gytha.
 But there’s also Judith, Edith, Matilda, and Emma, the daughter of Richard, Duke of Normandy.

 Normandy’s growing power made her a sought-after bride in the early eleventh century.
 She first married Aethelred, king of England.
 After his death, Cnut of Denmark won the throne – and married Aethelred’s widow.
 She was the great-aunt of William the Conqueror.